19balazs86/PlayingWithDapr/README.md

 ## Infrastructure provisioning with a Bicep template

-You can find a [main.bicep](bicep-script/main.bicep) file that contains all the related objects for provisioning the infrastructure (Container Apps Environment, Storage account, Managed Identity, Container App, Dapr Components)
+You can find a [main.bicep](bicep-script/main.bicep) template file that contains all the related objects for provisioning the infrastructure (Container Apps Environment, Storage account, Managed Identity, Container App, Dapr Components)

 ![Bicep template](bicep-script/bicep-infrastructure.JPG)